 Next, researching his father’s side of the family, Daniel heads to Northern Ireland to see a precious cache of letters kept by his aunt, Linda.

-The correspondence consists of letters to and from Daniel’s 2x great uncle, Ernie, one of four brothers who served on the Western Front.
+The correspondence consists of letters to and from Daniel’s 2x great uncle, Ernie, one of four brothers who served on the Western Front in the First World War.
 What happened to them?

 Three made it through, but Ernie was killed by a shell.